angular/angular/aio/content/guide/cli-builder.md

 ### Handling output

-By default, the `spawn()` method outputs everything to the process standard output and error.
-To make it easier to test and debug, we can forward the output to the CLI Builder logger instead.
+By default, `copyFile()` does not print anything to the process standard output or error.
+If an error occurs, it may be difficult to understand exactly what the builder was trying to do when the problem occurred.
+We can add some additional context by logging additional information using the `Logger` API.
 This also allows the builder itself to be executed in a separate process, even if the standard output and error are deactivated (as in an [Electron app](https://electronjs.org/)).

-We can retrieve a Logger instance from the context.
+We can retrieve a `Logger` instance from the context.

 <code-example
   path="cli-builder/src/my-builder.ts"